mameen/mameen.github.io/README.md

 ## 2020-2023
 SOFTWARE ENGINEERING MANAGER, TABLEAU
 * Tableau Internationalization team (6 engineers, 6 contractors)
+    * Managing people, priorities, scope, and process
+    * Overlooking budget, procurement, suppliers, staffing and priorities.
+    * Shipped 2 more languages, bringing supported languages to 14.
     * Transformed team to become self-organized with operations, quality, and feature development owned by team leaders
     * Prioritized automation and implemented software development life cycle policies
     * Led cloud migration for the continuous translation pipeline from on-premises to cloud-based